Ediacaran biota: Assemblages

-Avalon-type assemblage
+Avalon assemblage

-The Avalon-type assemblage is defined at Mistaken Point in Canada, the oldest locality with a large quantity of Ediacaran fossils.
+The Avalon assemblage is defined at Mistaken Point one the Avalon Peninsula of Canada, the oldest locality with a large quantity of Ediacaran fossils.

 The assemblage is easily dated because it contains many fine ash-beds, which are a good source of zircons used in the uranium-lead method of radiometric dating.
 These fine-grained ash beds also preserve exquisite detail.
 Constituents of this biota appear to survive through until the extinction of all Ediacarans at the base of the Cambrian.

 One interpretation of the biota is as deep-sea-dwelling rangeomorphs such as Charnia, all of which share a fractal growth pattern.
 They were probably preserved in situ (without post-mortem transportation), although this point is not universally accepted.
-The assemblage, while less diverse than the Ediacara- or Nama-types, resembles Carboniferous suspension-feeding communities, which may suggest filter feeding – by most interpretations, the assemblage is found in water too deep for photosynthesis.
-The low diversity may reflect the depth of water – which would restrict speciation opportunities – or it may just be too young for a rich biota to have evolved.
-Opinion is currently divided between these conflicting hypotheses.
+The assemblage, while less diverse than the White Sea or Nama assemblages, resembles Carboniferous suspension-feeding communities, which may suggest filter feeding as the assemblage is often found in water too deep for photosynthesis.

-Ediacara-type assemblage
+White Sea assemblage

-The Ediacara-type assemblage is named after Australia's Ediacara Hills, and consists of fossils preserved in facies of coastal lagoons and rivers.
-They are typically found in red gypsiferous and calcareous paleosols formed on loess and flood deposits in an arid cool temperate paleoclimate.
-Most fossils are preserved as imprints in microbial earths, but a few are preserved within sandy units.
+The White Sea or Ediacaran assemblage is named after Russia's White Sea or Australia's Ediacara Hills and is marked by much higher diversity than the Avalon or Nama assemblages.
+Most fossils are preserved as imprints in microbial beds, but a few are preserved within sandy units.

+In Australia, they are typically found in red gypsiferous and calcareous paleosols formed on loess and flood deposits in an arid cool temperate paleoclimate.
+Since the early 2000s, around 40 fossil surfaces preserving organisms from the White Sea Assemblage have been excavated from the Ediacara Member of the Rawnsley Quartzite in the Ediacara Hills, which lie within the Nilpena Ediacara National Park, west of the Flinders Ranges in South Australia.
+The fossil bed known as 1T-F has the highest diversity of Ediacaran fossils found so far, which also show significant ecological complexity.
+The bed includes more than 400 fossils across 16 genera.

-Nama-type assemblage
+Nama assemblage

 The Nama assemblage is best represented in Namibia.
+It is marked by extreme biotic turnover, with rates of extinction exceeding rates of origination for the whole period.
 Three-dimensional preservation is most common, with organisms preserved in sandy beds containing internal bedding.
 Dima Grazhdankin believes that these fossils represent burrowing organisms, while Guy Narbonne maintains they were surface dwellers.
-These beds are sandwiched between units comprising interbedded sandstones, siltstones and shales – with microbial mats, where present, usually containing the fossils.
+These beds are sandwiched between units comprising interbedded sandstones, siltstones and shales—with microbial mats, where present, usually containing the fossils.
 The environment is interpreted as sand bars formed at the mouth of a delta's distributaries.
 Mattress-like vendobionts (Ernietta, Pteridinium, Rangea) in these sandstones form a very different assemblage from vermiform fossils (Cloudina, Namacalathus) of Ediacaran "wormworld" in marine dolomite of Namibia.